 How is PRF derived?

 PRF (Platelet-Rich Fibrin) is derived from whole blood.
 During your visit, a small amount of blood is drawn from the patient, similar to a basic lab test.
 The patient’s blood is then placed into a centrifuge.
 During the centrifugation process, the red blood cells, white blood cells, and other inflammatory cytokines are separated from plasma, which contains platelets along with several platelet derived growth factors.
-Once the platelet-rich Fibrin is separated, it is drawn up into a syringe and either micro-needled into the skin, or applied directly to the skin post-Fraxel.
+Once the platelet-rich Fibrin is separated, it is drawn up into a syringe and injected into the desired treatment area, similar to dermal filler.